 Your passport must be less than 10 years old on the day you travel and have at least three months’ validity remaining on the day you leave the Schengen Area.
 Check your passport in good time.
 While renewals typically take up to three weeks, the Passport Office advises travellers to allow at least 10 weeks for applications to be processed.

-From 12 October 2025, UK travellers entering countries in Europe may be fingerprinted or have a facial photo taken at the border as part of the EU’s new entry-exit system.
+UK travellers entering countries in Europe are now fingerprinted or have a facial photo taken at the border as part of the EU’s new entry-exit system.
 You don’t yet need a visa or visa waiver to enter the EU – that’s coming in 2026 – but you do in many other countries, including the US (Esta).

 Look out for copycat websites charging above the odds for visas and visa waivers.